gokulintergy/web-services/cmd/pubmedr/README.md

 # pubmedr

-MappCPD worker that fetches articles from [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/) and inserts them into the primary MappCPD resources table.
+MappCPD worker that fetches articles from [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/) and inserts them into the primary database table: `ol_resource`.
+From there they will be picked up by `mongr` -> `algr` and then visible in the Resource library search.

 ![resources](https://docs.google.com/drawings/d/1zJ4pQCb94syzpCvoqRBXwbMUvs8LhpFlFE2Gax6LTfM/pub?w=691&h=431)

-See [MappCPD Architecture](https://github.com/mappcpd/architecture/wiki) for more info.

 ## Configuration

-**Note:** As the web services are deployed together, and there are overlapping env vars for each of the services, the environment can be configured globally.
-See [web services configuration](/web-services#configuration).

 **Env vars**